Blue Weekend: Singles

 eponymous BBC Radio 1 Radio program, where Ellie Rowsell and Theo Ellis from the band co-hosted with her.
 The music video was released on YouTube an hour after Mac's radio show started.

 "Smile" was released on 20 April 2021 as the album's second single.
 It was premiered the same way as its predecessor.

 "No Hard Feelings" was released on 11 May 2021, an hour earlier than the previous two on Zane Lowe's Apple Music show, with the music video again released on YouTube an hour afterwards.
 "How Can I Make It OK?" was released on 3 June 2021 as the fourth and last single of the album along with a music video on YouTube.

+On 10 June 2021, Wolf Alice premiered a short film directed by Jordan Hemingway at an acoustic performance at Soho Picturehouse.
+Including previously released music videos and new material shot for the film, the film showcases album tracks performed while set during a night at a London bar.
+The film was later released via Wolf Alice's YouTube channel on 14 July 2022 as Blue Weekend (Film).